Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Background Related Work

 \subsection{Inferring Non-Compliance}

-Online services, including publishers, advertisers, and trackers, do not offer much transparency on the usage and sharing of collected data, which makes it challenging to directly assess non-compliance.
-Though prior work has not directly measured advertisers and trackers non-compliance, they have relied on side channel information to infer the usage and sharing of user data.
-Specifically, a series of studies \cite{Cook20HeaderBiddingPETS,Olejnik14SellingPrivacyNDSS,Papadopoulos17IMCYouAreTheProduct} leaked user interest data, in controlled experiments, and leveraged advertisers bidding behavior as a side channel to infer the usage and sharing of user data.
-Their main insight is that the advertisers bidding behavior is shaped by their pre-existing knowledge of the user, which typically results in higher bid values.
+Online services, including publishers, advertisers, and trackers, do not offer much transparency in the usage and sharing of collected data, which makes it challenging to directly assess non-compliance.
+Though prior work has not directly measured advertisers and trackers non-compliance, they have relied on side channel information to infer the usage and sharing of user data \cite{Olejnik14SellingPrivacyNDSS,lecuyer2015sunlight,Bashir16TrackingFlowsUsenix,Papadopoulos17IMCYouAreTheProduct,Cook20HeaderBiddingPETS}.

+A series of studies \cite{Cook20HeaderBiddingPETS,Olejnik14SellingPrivacyNDSS,Papadopoulos17IMCYouAreTheProduct} leaked user interest data, in controlled experiments, and leveraged advertisers bidding behavior as a side channel to infer the usage and sharing of user data.
+Especially in the study \cite{Olejnik14SellingPrivacyNDSS} the author mentioned that the prices for profiles ``Only category'' are about 40\% higher than those for ``New user''.
+Their main insight is that the advertisers bidding behavior is shaped by their pre-existing knowledge of the user, which typically results in higher bid values, as compared to bid values for users for which advertisers do not have knowledge.
 Specifically, higher bids made by the advertiser to which the data was leaked indicates the usage of the leaked data for ad targeting.
 Whereas, higher bids from the advertiser to which data was not leaked indicates the sharing of data from advertisers to which the data was leaked.

+Data sharing is an essential component of online advertising ecosystem and it is baked into ad delivery protocols, such as RTB \cite{RTB_protocol} and HB \cite{HB_protocol} protocols.
+Prior work \cite{Englehardt16MillionSiteMeasurementCCS,PapadopoulosCookieSynchronization19WWW} has identified that advertisers and trackers use ad delivery protocols, to directly share user data with each other at the client side, e.g., by cookie syncing \cite{cookie_syncing}.
+Thus, client side data sharing can be directly inferred by analyzing network requests (e.g., redirects), between advertising and tracking services.

-We argue that analyzing advertisers bidding behavior, should also suffice in establishing whether advertisers comply with the user consent, when they opt-out of processing and selling of their data under GDPR and CCPA.
-Specifically, if advertisers continuously bid higher despite user opting out of processing and selling of their data, it may indicate non-compliance with the user consent and potential violation of GDPR and CCPA.
-Thus, in this study, we leverage advertisers bidding behavior to audit regulatory compliance of advertisers under GDPR and CCPA.
+We argue that analyzing advertisers bidding behavior and network traffic should suffice in establishing whether advertisers comply with the user consent, when they opt-out of processing and selling of their data under GDPR and CCPA.
+Thus, in this study, we leverage advertisers bidding behavior and network traffic to audit regulatory compliance of advertisers under GDPR and CCPA.